JonathanKwak/Radial-UI-progression/README.md

 1. Import the `.rbxm` file into any UI element in-game
 2. Remove all the lines of code past "`-- Test code`" to remove the testing code
 3. Change the value of the `Percentage` `NumberValue` to any number between 0-1 (corresponding to 0% and 100%).
+4. Optionally, you can remove the `NumberText` text label and remove the line that mentions that text label object if you don't want the progress number to be visible.
-4. Everything else will be handled
+5. Everything else will be handled

 ## Limitations